alejandrochang/StudyGuideNotes/javascript.md

 ### What is event bubbling?
  Event bubbling relates to the order in which event handlers are called when one element is nested inside a second element, and both elements have registered listener for the same event (a click, for example)

+event.target – the deepest element that originated the event. event.currentTarget (=this) – the current element that handles the event (the one that has the handler on it) event.eventPhase – the current phase (capturing=1, bubbling=3).

 ### The 3 phases of event propagation?
 Event Capture Phase:
 In this phase only the capturer listeners are called, namely, those listeners that were registered using a value of true for the third parameter of addEventListener.
 Only the capturers found on the path from the window to the event target parent are called.